-- Partial laryngectomy.
-This is the removal of part of the larynx, which helps preserve the voice.
+Partial laryngectomy.
+This is the removal of part of the larynx, which helps preserve the patient’s natural voice.
 The following are some of the different types of partial laryngectomies:

-Vertical hemilaryngectomy: The removal of one side of the larynx.
+Vertical hemilaryngectomy.
+The removal of 1 side of the larynx.

 Total laryngectomy.
 This procedure removes the entire larynx.
-During the operation, a hole called a stoma is made in the front of the neck through the windpipe to allow the person to breathe.
+During the operation, a hole called a stoma is made in the front of the neck through the windpipe, so the person can breathe.
 This is called a tracheostomy (see below).
 Because the vocal folds have been removed, people can no longer speak using their vocal folds after a total laryngectomy.
 However, a speech pathologist can teach people to speak in a different way after surgery.